mapluisch/TripoSR-for-Unity/README.md

 Thus, this project enables the transformation of 2D images into textured 3D meshes within Unity (both in Editor and in Playmode), useful for various applications such as game asset creation or rapid prototyping.

-The generated 3D meshes are imported using a modified vertex color importer (based on [Andrew Raphael Lukasik's importer](https://gist.github.com/andrew-raphael-lukasik/3559728d022a4c96f491924f8285e1bf)) and auto-assigned to a base Material with custom shader to utilize and display the vertex colors correctly with normal lighting.
+The generated 3D meshes are imported using a modified vertex color importer (based on [Andrew Raphael Lukasik's importer](https://gist.github.com/andrew-raphael-lukasik/3559728d022a4c96f491924f8285e1bf)) and auto-assigned to a base Material with custom shader to utilize and display the vertex colors correctly (without surface normals, though).

 Tested with Unity 2022.3.22f1 running on Windows 11 and Ubuntu 22.04.